eopf-toolkit/eopf-tooling-guide/tutorials/R/eopf_stac_access.md

 The [documentation for
 `ext_filter()`](https://brazil-data-cube.github.io/rstac/reference/ext_filter.html#details)
-contains information on how to construct many more filters than we’ve shown here.
+contains information on how to construct many more searches than we’ve shown here.

 ### Combine search criteria

-Finally, you can combine many filter criteria by supplying them together.
-We have already seen how to combine multiple criteria (collection ID and bounding box, for example) in `stac_search()`, by using the named arguments.
+You can combine multiple filter criteria by specifying them together.
+We have already seen how to combine multiple criteria (collection ID and bounding box, for example) in `stac_search()` by using the named arguments.
 We can also filter by bounding box and datetime in the same way.
-Meanwhile, multiple criteria in `ext_filter()` are separated by `&&`:
+Multiple criteria in `ext_filter()` are separated by `&&`:

 ``` r
 multiple_criteria_items <- stac_source |>